 If you leave your vehicle with the keys inside, it's an easy target for joy riders or professional thieves -- so don't do it.

-When you park your Geo and open the driver's door, you'll hear a tone reminding you to remove your key from the ignition and take it with you.
+When you park your vehicle and open the driver's door, you'll hear a tone reminding you to remove your key from the ignition and take it with you.
 Always do this.
 Your steering wheel will be locked, and so will your ignition.
-If you have an automatic transaxle, taking your key out also locks your transaxle.
+If you take the key with you, and you have an automatic transaxle, it will be locked.
 And remember to lock the doors.